huyptruong/tableau-vcs-example/README.md

 ## Step 1: Set up and Configure your Workflow

 Please do the following:
+* Set up a GitHub account
 * Install the latest version of Visual Studio Code (referred as **vscode** for short)

+Do the following only if you want to use command line.

-* Install the latest version of Git Bash (for Windows users)
+* For Windows users only: Install the latest version of Git Bash.
+Then set Git Bash as the default terminal
-* Set up a GitHub account

-Set Git Bash as the default terminal
     * Open vscode
-* Press Ctrl + ` (backtick is the key to the left of keyboard 1).
+    * Press Ctrl + ` (backtick is the key to the left of keyboard 1) to open a terminal.
-    * This will open up a terminal at the bottom of the screen.
-    * For Windows users, you may see Command Prompt.
-For Mac, the default terminal is zsh.
-To know more, click on the + sign on the far right of the terminal.
-* For Windows users, we will set the default terminal to be Git Bash.
     * Click on the down arrow next to + then choose Select Default Profile.
 You will see a dropdown at the top of the screen.
 Select Git Bash.
     * Close vscode and reopen it.
 Git Bash is now your default terminal.
 You can check this by clicking on the down arrow next to +.
 You should see Git Bash (Default)
+* For Mac users only:
+    * Open vscode
+    * Press Ctrl (not Command) + ` (backtick is the key to the left of keyboard 1) to open a terminal.
+    * Install Homebrew, which is a package manager for Mac.
+Copy/paste this into the terminal `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
+    * Install git via the command, `brew install git`
+    * Check if git has been installed via the command, `git --version`
+    * Install Oh My Zsh via the command, `sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"`

 ## Step 2: Clone This Project